ArnoVel/structure-identification/readme.md

 Many causal algorithms rely on independence tests and Similarity tests.
 Some examples are

 * Bivariate Methods using [Additive Noise Models](http://jmlr.org/papers/volume17/14-518/14-518.pdf) often use Mutual Information or HSIC
 * Constraint-based methods for graph data use conditional independence tests.
-A good statistical test is the [KCI Test](https://arxiv.org/pdf/1202.3775.pdf) and the related KPC algorithm
+A good statistical test is the [KCI Test](https://arxiv.org/pdf/1202.3775.pdf) and the related KPC algorithm.
+  In case one needs a faster, approximate method, the authors (and others) have recently [designed approximations](https://arxiv.org/pdf/1702.03877.pdf).
 * A good review on Dependence tests can be found in [this interesting thesis](https://arxiv.org/pdf/1607.03300.pdf)

 Here we are interested in **differentiable** versions of various statistical tests.
 We implemented some tests using [PyTorch](https://pytorch.org/) and using smooth approximations to existing tests,